Jesse Hold On

 "Jesse Hold On" is a song by Irish girl group B*Witched.
 It was released on 4 October 1999 as the lead single from their second studio album Awake and Breathe (1999).
-The single reached number six on the Irish Singles Chart, and despite being the band's first single to miss the number-one spot on the UK Singles Chart, it was a commercial success, peaking at number four and receiving a Silver certification from the British Phonographic Industry for shipments of over 200,000.
+The single reached number six on the Irish Singles Chart and number four on the UK Singles Chart, receiving a silver certification from the British Phonographic Industry (BPI) for shipments of over 200,000.
+The single's B-side is a cover of the 1986 Carly Simon song "Coming Around Again".

 Music video

 The western-themed music video was filmed at the Pacific Southwest Railway Museum in Campo, San Diego County, California, and was directed by Andy Morahan.